Recovery Guarantees for Distributed-OMP: INTRODUCTION

-A common distributed setting for sparse linear regression, which we also consider in this work, is that there are $M$ machines connected in a star topology to a fusion center, with each machine having $n$ i.i.d. samples from the model \eqref{eq:reg_model}.
-Some distributed methods attempt to recover the centralized solution, that would have been computed by the fusion center, if it had access to all $nM$ samples of the $M$ machines.
-Examples include optimization-based methods \citep{mateos2010distributed,ling2011decentralized,ling2012decentralized,fosson2016distributed,mota2011distributed}, Bayesian methods \citep{makhzani2013distributed,khanna2016decentralized}, and greedy methods \citep{sundman2012greedy,li2015decentralized,patterson2014distributed,han2015modified,chouvardas2015greedy}.
-These methods are iterative and in general communication intensive, as they may require many rounds to converge.
-In contrast, several authors proposed schemes with few rounds, possibly just one, and showed that for a wide range of problems, the resulting estimator has a risk comparable to that of the centralized solution \citep{rosenblatt2016optimality,wang2017efficient,jordan2019communication,liu2022communication}.
-Specifically, in the context of the sparse linear regression model \eqref{eq:reg_model}, \cite{lee2017communication} and \cite{battey2018distributed} proposed a single-round debiased-Lasso approach.
-They further proved that under suitable conditions and for various norms, the resulting estimator achieves the same error rate as that of the centralized solution.
-Yet, these methods have two limitations: (i) the communication per machine is at least linear in $d$; and (ii) the required computational resources are non-negligible, since to compute the debiased-Lasso estimator each machine has to solve $d+1$ separate Lasso problems.
-Recently, \cite{barghi2021distributed} proposed a debiased-Lasso based distributed approach with much lower communication.
-Their idea is for each machine to apply a threshold to its debiased-Lasso estimate, and send to the fusion center only the indices that exceed the threshold.
+A common distributed setting, which we also consider here, consists of $M$ machines connected in a star topology to a fusion center, with each machine having for simplicity an equal number of samples, $n=N/M$.
+For the sparse model \eqref{eq:reg_model}, some distributed methods attempt to recover the centralized solution that would have been computed by the fusion center, if it had access to all $N=nM$ samples of the $M$ machines.
+Examples include optimization-based methods \citep{mateos2010distributed,ling2011decentralized,ling2012decentralized,fosson2016distributed,mota2011distributed}, Bayesian approaches \citep{makhzani2013distributed,khanna2016decentralized}, and greedy schemes \citep{sundman2012greedy,li2015decentralized,patterson2014distributed,han2015modified,chouvardas2015greedy}.
+These methods are in general communication intensive, as they are iterative and may require many rounds to converge.
+A simpler single round divide-and-conquer scheme, is for each machine to send its own estimate of $\tv$ and for the fusion center to average these estimates.
+For a wide range of problems, the resulting estimator has a risk comparable to that of the centralized solution \citep{rosenblatt2016optimality,wang2017efficient,jordan2019communication,liu2023communication}.
+For the sparse linear regression model \eqref{eq:reg_model}, \cite{lee2017communication} and \cite{battey2018distributed} proposed a single round distributed debiased-Lasso scheme, and proved that under suitable conditions it achieves the same error rate as the centralized solution.
+Yet, these debiased-Lasso methods have two limitations: (i) the communication per machine is at least linear in $d$; and (ii) the computational costs are considerable, as each machine has to solve $d+1$ Lasso problems. \citet{barghi2021distributed} and \citet{fonseca2023distributed} proposed debiased-Lasso methods with much less communication, where each machine sends to the center only the indices of its few largest coordinates.